dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

   | initRuntimeSettingsWithString | - | &#10003; |
   | outputSettingsToString | - | &#10003; |

-  <sup>*</sup> The file size is of version 8.2.5.
-In other versions, the size may differ.
+  <sup>*</sup> The file size is version 8.2.5.
+In other versions, the size may be different.

 ### Interact with the library